adityachanna/Reasoning-Deepseek/README.md

 ### Experiment 1: Supervised Fine-Tuning (SFT)

-The Llama 3.2 3B model was fine-tuned using a curated dataset specifically designed to promote reasoning skills.
+The Llama 3.2 3B model was fine-tuned using a curated dataset designed to promote reasoning skills.
 This dataset likely included examples with explicit chain-of-thought reasoning, similar to the "cold-start" data described in the DeepSeek-R1 paper, although the scale was undoubtedly much smaller.
 The prompt format was:

 ```
 Reasoning: